-The mission of the Food Pantry is to provide nutritious food and basic necessities for University of Iowa students, faculty, and staff in need, and to fight food insecurity through education and advocacy.
+Our mission is to provide nutritious food and basic necessities for University of Iowa students, faculty, and staff in need, and to fight food insecurity through education and advocacy.

-The Food Pantry is located in 212 Iowa Memorial Union.
+The Food Pantry East is located in 212 Iowa Memorial Union, at 125 North Madison Street in Iowa City.
 Clients should enter through the Iowa House Hotel Lobby entrance and take the elevator to the 2nd floor.
 Turn left after exiting the elevator, and you will see Room 212 around the corner.

 Supplemental Nutrition Assistance Program (SNAP)